How do I start improving my credit file?

 Second step: Evaluate your finances

 Within the next six months, Mary will complete her interior design project with a major construction company.
 She has also worked part-time in a marketing position.
 She is single, with a savings fund of $5000 and over $20,000 debts made up of student loans, credit card debts and unpaid utility bills.
-If you are Mary, what actions will you take to uncover your actual financial situation?
+If you are Mary, what actions will you take to improve your credit score and unpack your financial situation?

 If you are receiving your income from various sources, it is important to calculate the total income you receive per month.
 Prepare a list of your current liquid assets, or those that you can readily use whenever you need cash.
 Next, write down your current debt balances.
 Then, determine the specific amounts that you need to spend on a daily basis.
 Finally, analyze if your current income is enough to cover all your financial obligations each month.
 The results would serve as a clear foundation for financial planning.
 It will provide the information you need to match your financial goals with your current income and earning capacity.